This post may contain affiliate links, which are always marked with *. Please read my disclosure for more information.

 Vegan Black Olive TapenadePrint Rate

-- 200 g good quality black olives without pit weight without oil
+- 1 cup drained, good quality black olives without pit

 - 20 medium-sized capers stem removed

 - 1 garlic clove peeled